 Registration for SSAT testing is done through www.ssat.org.
 When completing the registration, please indicate that you would like Southridge School - 7431 to be the score recipient.

-We also require all applicants in Grades 8-12 to register for and complete the Character Skills Snapshot (cost $25 USD, if registering at the same time as SSAT).
-The Snapshot is an innovative tool that accesses students’ preferences across a range of seven character traits.
+We also require that all applicants in Grades 8-12 register for and complete the Character Skills Snapshot (cost $30 USD if registering at the same time as SSAT).
+The Snapshot is an innovative tool that assesses students’ preferences across a range of seven character traits.

 - What do you consider when assessing an applicant for admission?

 - What is NOT considered when assessing an applicant for admission?